azierariel/neugelb/README.md

         LEFT JOIN `commerzbank_articles.newsapi_sources` sources ON articles.source_id = sources.source_id;

 This will select all the columns from both tables and joins them based on the `source_id` column.
 You can modify the query as needed to select specific columns or filter the results.

+## Cleaning up the Environment

+To clean up the environment, follow these steps:

+1. Remove the Docker containers and image using the following commands:

+    docker rm articles-download-pipeline sources-download-pipeline articles-import-pipeline sources-import-pipeline
+    docker rmi newsapi-pipeline

+2. Delete the local repository folder.